Corporate Governance

 Self-evaluation Concerning the Effectiveness of the Board of Directors

-In the survey summarizing FY2023, the average evaluation score for all items was four or more out of five, indicating that the effectiveness of the Board of Directors was extremely highly evaluated by both internal and external directors of the Company.
-However, opinions in the following vein were issued.
-There is a need to continue furthering discussions on areas such as ensuring diversity in promoting core human resources, etc. and the allocation of management resources based on the cost of capital, etc. The Company will continue to make improvements to ensure the Board of Directors performs supervisory functions even more effectively.
+Based on the self-evaluation results for FY2023, the Company performed the following initiatives in FY2024.
+In the survey summarizing FY2024, the average evaluation score for most items was four or more out of five, indicating that the effectiveness of the Board of Directors was highly evaluated by both internal and external directors of the Company.
+However, opinions in the following vein were issued concerning topics to be addressed in the future.
+There is a need to continue furthering discussions on areas such as ensuring diversity in promoting core human resources, etc., and on executive succession planning.
+The Company will continue to make improvements to ensure the Board of Directors performs supervisory functions even more effectively.

-- The Company received reports on the status of initiatives relating to sustainability activities and digital transformation (DX) and conducted discussions with the aim of further promoting those initiatives.
+- The Company received reports on the status of initiatives relating to sustainability activities and information security measures, and conducted discussions with the aim of further promoting those initiatives.

 Key Areas of Expertise and Experience of Directors (Skills Matrix)